-1- The MinnAnimate 5 Festival will be on September 8, 2016.
+1- The MinnAnimate 10 Festival will take place on the evening of September 8, 2022 at The Main Theatre in Minneapolis.
 There may be other showings of the festival after that date.
-The films selected will fill two hour or hour plus programs of animated shorts.

-4- Films under 5 minutes using animation will be considered.
-Longer films may be considered.
-The festival is looking for films that are primarily animated by independent animators.
+4- Films under 10 minutes using animation will be considered.
+The festival is looking for films that are primarily animated by independent animators, students, and youth.
 All genres will be considered.

 5- Films must be sent in the following formats: